§ 39-2-1.2. Utility base rate Advertising, demand-side management and renewables.

 (e) Effective January 1, 2007, and for a period of sixteen (16) years thereafter, each gas-distribution company shall include, with the approval of the commission, a charge per deca therm delivered to fund demand-side management programs (the "gas demand-side charge"), including, but not limited to, programs for cost-effective energy efficiency, energy conservation, combined heat and power systems, and weatherization services for low-income households.

-(f) Each gas company shall establish a separate account for demand-side management programs (the "gas demand-side account"), which shall be funded by the gas demand-side charge and administered and implemented by the distribution company, subject to the regulatory reviewing authority of the commission.
+(f) Each gas company shall establish a separate account for demand-side management programs (the "gas demand-side account") that shall be funded by the gas demand-side charge and administered and implemented by the distribution company, subject to the regulatory reviewing authority of the commission.
 The commission may establish administrative mechanisms and procedures that are similar to those for electric demand-side management programs administered under the jurisdiction of the commission and that are designed to achieve cost-effectiveness and high, life-time savings of efficiency measures supported by the program.

 (g) The commission may, if reasonable and feasible, except from this demand-side management charge: